 Bainbridge Island, Washington

 Bainbridge Island, one of the largest islands in Puget Sound, is an enjoyable and dog-friendly destination that is easily reached from Seattle.
-Start your day on the 30-minute ferry across the sound, where you’ll be let off right near the Waterfront Trail, an easy loop that serves as both a nice introduction to the island and a way for your dog to burn off some energy.
-Other pet-friendly trails include the 1.5-mile Eastern Loop and the two-mile Western Loop, both of which meander past historic structures, marinas, parks, and in the case of the former, the beach at Hawley Cove.
+Start your day on the 30-minute ferry across the sound, where you’ll be let off right near the Waterfront Trail.
+It’s an easy loop that serves as both a nice introduction to the island and a way for your dog to burn off some energy.
+Other pet-friendly trails include the 1.5-mile Eastern Loop and the two-mile Western Loop.
+Both meander past historic structures, marinas, parks, and in the case of the former, the beach at Hawley Cove.
 When you’re done hiking, head to Winslow Way, the picturesque main street where you can eat at an outdoor restaurant and window shop.

 Battle Ground Lake State Park

 Battle Ground, Washington